BRTNetwork/brt-lib/docs/index.md

 # Transaction Specifications

 A *transaction specification* specifies what a transaction should do.
-Each [Transaction Type](#transaction-types) has its own type of specification, which corresponds to the [native XRP Ledger transaction types](https://xrpl.org/transaction-types.html).
+Each [Transaction Type](#transaction-types) has its own type of specification, which corresponds to the [native BRT Ledger transaction types](https://xrpl.org/transaction-types.html).

 ## Account Delete

-Delete your account and send the remaining XRP elsewhere.
+Delete your account and send the remaining BRT elsewhere.
 (Native transaction type: [AccountDelete](https://xrpl.org/accountdelete.html))

 Name | Type | Description
 ---- | ---- | -----------
-destination | [address](#address) | *Optional* Address of an account to receive any leftover XRP after deleting the sending account.
-Must be a funded account in the ledger, and must not be the sending account. destinationTag | integer | *Optional* (Optional) Arbitrary destination tag that identifies a hosted recipient or other information for the recipient of the deleted account's leftover XRP. destinationXAddress | [address](#address) | *Optional* X-address of an account to receive any leftover XRP after deleting the sending account.
+destination | [address](#address) | *Optional* Address of an account to receive any leftover BRT after deleting the sending account.
+Must be a funded account in the ledger, and must not be the sending account. destinationTag | integer | *Optional* (Optional) Arbitrary destination tag that identifies a hosted recipient or other information for the recipient of the deleted account's leftover BRT. destinationXAddress | [address](#address) | *Optional* X-address of an account to receive any leftover BRT after deleting the sending account.
 Must be a funded account in the ledger, and must not be the sending account.

 > **Note:** To prepare an Account Delete transaction, use [`prepareTransaction()`](#preparetransaction) with the [native transaction format](https://xrpl.org/accountdelete.html).